in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 - http://www.springboottutorial.com/spring-boot-auto-configuration
 - https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html

-##### Where is the database connection info specified?
+### Q :  Where is the database connection info specified?
 How does it know to automatically connect to H2?

 Thats Spring Boot Autoconfiguration magic.